stormagain/EasyCache/README.md

 # EasyCache
-A SharedPreferences storage framework based on Java dynamic proxy for Android
+A convenient cache framework for each kind of data structure ,based on Java dynamic proxy for Android

 # Example
 Step1:设置Context